 - Education and Raised Type – and the case study of Bella Wood

 - Stereotyping and Mental Health - and the case study of Georgina McDonald

 Our main accompanying book, 'Feeling Our History', explores these stories and their historical context in more depth.
 'Hearing Our History' is a companion volume.
 It is a compilation of transcripts of the audio-stories podcasts.

 The Theme Tune

 Find out about the music behind the Seeing Our History by clicking here.

 The Seeing Our History team worked and learned together on the project.
 Find out more about the team here.

 The project completed its work in 2015.
-Limited supplies remain of print and in accessible formats - please check availability with Catriona Burness at [email protected].
+Limited supplies remain in print and in accessible formats - please check availability with Catriona Burness at [email protected].